sneakpeak-git/sneakpeak-app/README.md

 ### Automatic testing

 - To run tests automatically, run `yarn test`.
-This initializes all test from the `e2e` folder and saves the recording of the test to `/sneakpeak/cypress/videos`.
+This initializes all tests from the `e2e` folder and saves the recording of the test to `/sneakpeak/cypress/videos`.

+This is an example of a test video:

 ### Manual tests